 Original manga and Brotherhood:

-- The unnamed and utterly heinous Dr. Goldtooth is essentially Tucker with talent.
-This gold toothed doctor crosses the Moral Event Horizon in one of Bradley's flashbacks, when he's shown cackling with glee as he puts one subject after another through the process intended to create Wrath—a process which horrifically kills the first twelve candidates, deconstructing their bodies while they are still alive.
+- The unnamed and utterly heinous Gold-Toothed Doctor crosses the Moral Event Horizon in one of Bradley's flashbacks, when he's shown cackling with glee as he puts one subject after another through the process intended to create Wrath; this process horrifically kills the first twelve candidates, deconstructing their bodies while they are still alive.
 In the present day he only gets a few scenes, but they are more than enough.
 He uses his medical alchemy to heal Mad Bomber Solf J. Kimblee so that he might be unleashed upon the heroes again.
 He later looses the remaining Fuhrer candidates (all of whom have been reduced to an essentially mindless state) on Ed, Roy, Hawkeye, and Scar to prevent them from interfering with Father's plans to destroy the country, activates the Transmutation Circle that sends Ed, Al, and Izumi into Father's presence, and finally has one of the candidates slit Riza Hawkeye's throat in an attempt at forcing Roy to perform human transmutation and open the Gate.
 Perhaps most importantly, he's privy to Father's endgame (unlike Central Command, who believe they are all going to receive immortality) and simply doesn't give a damn.
 No explanation for his actions is ever given, and he spends all of his appearances sporting a Slasher Smile and bragging about his achievements as a scientist.

 - Dante is a 400-year-old woman with a penchant for Body Surfing; she's stayed alive this long by jacking innocent people's bodies, ditching them when they start to rot, and repeating the process infinitely.
 When her own Philosopher's Stone runs out, she sets in motion a plan to cause so much misery in Amestris that someone will be desperate enough to recreate the Stone, allowing her to steal it with no risk to herself.
 She's abusive towards her Homunculi "children", arranges for Ed to kill Greed, jacks her own assistant's body, and finally, attempts to steal the body of one of the hero's Love Interests, who had already been severely traumatized by rape/pregnancy, solely so that she can force him to have sex with her.
 Said hero is both a teenager, and her ex-boyfriend's son.
 She later shatters the mind of one of her Homunculi servants when he dares to miss his dead friend, turning him into a mindless eating machine.
 She's never shown in a sympathetic light, comes off as an overconfident Jerk Ass in person, and doesn't even have the excuse of not being human to protect her.